Who Is Will Smith?

 His West Philadelphia neighborhood was a melting pot of cultures where Orthodox Jews co-existed with a large Muslim population.
 Smith was a good student whose charming personality and quick tongue were renowned for getting him out of trouble, a trait for which he soon gained the nickname "Prince.''

 Smith began rapping at age 12, emulating heroes like Grandmaster Flash but tingeing his rhymes with a comedic element that would later become his trademark.
-At 16 Smith met a DJ at a party by the name of Jeff Townes.
+At 16 Smith met future collaborator Jeff Townes at a party.
 The pair became friends, and the duo DJ Jazzy Jeff & The Fresh Prince was born.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!